PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 executed TFLite artifact is unchanged.
 Positive production ownership is not claimed; all positive branches are fixed by the four-case focused contract.

+The elementwise roundtrip root-metadata correction used Tier 1 `gaze_estimation_adas_0002.onnx` as its fixed zero-owner artifact control.
+Its four runtime results remain zero before and after the correction.
+The pre/post conversion-only runs completed in 0.398 and 0.395 seconds, recorded process- tree SWAP zero, and produced byte-identical float32, float16, tensor- correspondence, schema, and generated-schema outputs.
+The active Tier 0-4 baseline remains `max_abs=1.2665987014770508e-07`; no duplicate inference was run because the executed TFLite artifact is unchanged.
+Positive semantics are fixed by the focused synthetic closure and guard corpus.

 The residual affine/PReLU extraction used `sinet_320_op.onnx` as its positive artifact control.
 Its fourteen runtime results remain `0,0,0,1,1,0,0,0,0,0,0,0,0,0` across extraction.
 The pre/post conversion-only